 Anticipated Outcomes from the Session and group discussion include at least two papers: (1) On the similarities between outwardly very different policy areas (obesity, food safety, food security and autism; (2) Proposed new strategies to address these important policy areas.

-Food and health policy in a time of unprecedented challenges Case Studies in Priorities and Choices Conflicts
+Case Studies in Priorities and Choices Conflicts

 Darren Seifer, Industry Analyst - Food Consumption, The NPD Group